gahalberto/as-frontend/README.md

 # Frontend of Santa Secret - Amigo Secreto 🎅🎁

+The objective of this project is to create the frontend for the admin panel of the Santa Secret - Secret Santa game.
+This panel allows users to search their CPF (Brazilian national ID) and find the person they were matched with in the secret santa game.
   This is a [Next.js](https://nextjs.org/) project created for the frontend of Santa Secret - Amigo Secreto.

 ## Project Overview